BielefeldJ/HanasuAI/README.md

 Command | Description | Usage
 ----------------|--------------|-------
-`!automode` | enables or disables the auto-translation feature | `!automode on\|off`
+`!automode` | enables or disables the auto-translation feature | `!automode on\|off` `!defaultlanguage` | changes the language autotranslate will translate into | `!defaultlanguage eng`

 ### Botowner ###
 Command | Description | Usage